Computability on the space of countable ordinals: The represented space

-Based on the computability of $\sup : \mathcal{C}(\Baire,\Cord) \to \Cord$ and the notion of a $\leq$-certificate, we can prove two results about the computability of minima.
+Based on the computability of the supremum of an evaluation tree that hereditarily attains is maximum and the notion of a $\leq$-certificate, we can prove two results about the computability of minima.
 The result on countable minima is weaker, but easier to obtain.
 It will be followed by a stronger result on binary minima.

-\begin{proposition} The map $(\alpha_i)_{i \in \mathbb{N}} \mapsto \max \{\omega, \min_{n \in \mathbb{N}} \alpha_n\} : \mathcal{C}(\mathbb{N},\Cord) \to \Cord$ is computable. \begin{proof} We begin by computing a continuous function $f : \Baire \to \Cord$ from the $(\alpha_i)$.
-Let us assume we are given $\delta_{\mathrm{nK}}$-names $(q_i)$ for the $\alpha_i$.
+\begin{proposition} The map $(\alpha_i)_{i \in \mathbb{N}} \mapsto \max \{\omega, \min_{n \in \mathbb{N}} \alpha_n\} : \mathcal{C}(\mathbb{N},\Cord) \to \Cord$ is computable. \begin{proof} We begin by computing a continuous function $f : \Baire \to \Cord$ from the $(\alpha_i)_{i \in \mathbb{N}}$.
+Let us assume we are given $\delta_{\mathrm{nK}}$-names $(q_i)_{i \in \mathbb{N}}$ for the $(\alpha_i)_{i \in \mathbb{N}}$.
 A realizer of $F$ proceeds as follows on input $\langle p, \langle r_0,r_1,\ldots\rangle\rangle$: Test whether for each $i \in \mathbb{N}$, $r_i$ is a $\leq$-certificate for $(p,q_i)$.
 As long as this is consistent, output $p$.
 If a counterexample is found (Observation \ref{obs:leqcertificate}), complete the partial output into a name of some finite ordinal.